IBurn36360/Twitch_Interface/Modules/authentication.md

 ## `generateToken()`

 Generates an OAuth token for use in authenticated calls or may be called standalone to generate a token manually.
-Returns an unkeyed array with the first row returned as the OAuth token and the second the array of all returned scopes.

 ### Parameters